 Prepare for a Bright Design Career at the Highly Ranked Pratt Communications Design Program

 As the real and digital world becomes more image-conscious and image-laden, the demand for design is increasing rapidly.
-Hundreds of millions of dollars worth of graphic communications work like graphic design, illustration, and advertising are published or sold each day.
+Hundreds of millions of dollars worth of graphic communications work like graphic design, illustration, advertising art direction branding are published or sold each day.
 The future is bright for visual communications design majors – and Pratt’s is one of the finest communications design programs in the world.

 PrattMWP's Communications Design program is geared to produce illustrators, advertisers, and graphic designers who will be widely recognized, actively sought, and well paid for their command of these highly coveted skills and talents.
 By choosing to begin their degree in Utica, PrattMWP students get a competitive edge by spending two years on our intimate campus, working closely with full-time faculty – an experience that can be hard to come by at communication design schools.

 The program leading to a Bachelor of Fine Arts degree in Communications Design encompasses four levels of training: hands, eyes, mind, and social conscience.
 This comprehensive approach pays great dividends in the job market, where Pratt graduates have distinguished themselves by earning top communication design jobs – including managerial positions at creative agencies throughout the world.
 Many professionals with Pratt communication design degrees also credit the program’s strong liberal arts component as critical to rapid promotions in their careers.

 Our exceptional program leads students to one of three major creative careers: Illustration - the art of picture-making for the purpose of communicating ideas and information; Graphic Design - total information design, where pictures, as well as words, are created and designed to convey messages.